Mast3rwaf1z/notes/5th_semester/signal_processing/2_notes.md

 # Lecture 2
 ## questions
 is the delta function the original signal? or is it signal x?

+actually no, the delta function is the unit sample function
 ## discrete time signal
 the signal is only known for each point where weve sampled it